Other Events: Summer 2017

 Grief Rites is a monthly literary showcase about all things grief, loss, death and dying.
 Post 134, 2104 NE Alberta St, Portland.

-Sunday, July 23, 2:30pm, Lewis & Clark College, An Afternoon with the Threshold Choir.
-Details.
+Sunday, July 23, 2:30pm, An Afternoon with the Threshold Choir, Lewis & Clark College.

 We’re happy to publicize events offered by others in the community in exchange for reciprocal promotion of the Death Talk Project.